nothings/stb/tests/oversample/README.md

 no way to adjust the font's inherent thickness (i.e. by switching to bold) to fix this for both; making the font thicker will make white text worse, and making the font thinner will make black text worse.
+Obviously you could use different fonts for light and dark cases, but this doesn't like a very good way for fonts to work.

 Multiple people who have experimented with this independently (me, Fabian Giesen,and Maxim Shemanarev of Anti-Grain Geometry) have all